memgraph/docs/docs/installation/macos/docker-db-installation.md

 To get started with Memgraph, visit https://memgr.ph/start
 ```

-At this point, Memgraph database is ready for you to [submit Cypher
+At this point, the Memgraph database is ready for you to [submit Cypher
 queries](/connect-to-memgraph/overview.mdx) via a command-line tool **mgconsole**,
 visual user interface **Memgraph Lab** or various **drivers**.